Ri Yong-ho (general): Early life and education

-Born in Tongchon County, Kangwon Province on 5 October 1942, Ri Yong-ho joined the Korean People's Army (KPA) in August 1959.
-He graduated from the Kim Il-sung Military University.
+Ri was born on 5 October 1942 in Tongchon County, Kōgen-dō, Korea, Empire of Japan (now in Kangwon Province, North Korea).
+He joined the Korean People's Army (KPA) in August 1959.
+He graduated from the Kim Il Sung Military University.

 Career

 After graduation, Ri Yong-ho worked as chief of staff of a division, director of the operations department of an army corps, head of a training center, vice-director of the operations department of the general staff, its deputy chief and head of a training center of the KPA.
 He was promoted to lieutenant general in 2002, and served as commander of the Pyongyang Defense Command from 2003-09.
 He became a rising star in 2003 as a result of his appointment as the head of the military unit guarding the capital city and the Kim family.

 He was appointed Chief of the General Staff of the KPA in February 2009.
 He was elected a member of the Presidium of the Politburo of the Central Committee of the Workers' Party of Korea as well as vice-chairman of the Central Military Commission at the Party Conference held on 28 September 2010.
 He was also promoted to Vice Marshal immediately before the Conference.
-Afterwards, he appeared jointly with Kim Jong-il on several occasions, and he gave the keynote speech during the military parade in October celebrating the WPK's 65th anniversary.
-In December 2011, he and leader and successor Kim Jong-un led the funeral procession through the streets of Pyongyang after the death of Kim Jong-il.
+Afterwards, he appeared jointly with Kim Jong Il on several occasions, and he gave the keynote speech during the military parade in October celebrating the WPK's 65th anniversary.
+In December 2011, he and leader and successor Kim Jong Un led the funeral procession through the streets of Pyongyang after the death of Kim Jong Il.
 Ri led a parade on 25 April 2012, marking the 80th anniversary of the foundation of the North Korean military.